inmanta/inmanta-core/docs/lsm/transfer_optimization/transfer_optimization.rst

 ==========================================

 The environment setting :inmanta.environment-settings:setting:`enable_lsm_transfer_optimization` can be used to enable the transfer optimization feature.
-When enabled, the LSM extension will perform a compile when transitioning between two states that don't preserve the desired state.
+When enabled, the LSM extension will perform a compile only when transitioning between two states that don't preserve the desired state.
 When disabled, a recompile will be done for each state transition.
 Validation compiles are not impacted by this setting.
 They are always executed.